 - Installation of keyboard trays, bulletin boards and other office equipment

-- Repairs to golf-carts
+- Repairs to golf-carts, vehicle and equipment

 - Departmental requests for replacement of carpet solely for aesthetic reasons